-Beware that some poems cover dark/difficult topics, so if you’re young or sensitive, please read the poems with someone alongside you for support.
+Beware that some poems cover dark/difficult topics, so if you’re young or sensitive, perhaps explore these poems and their highlighted issues with someone alongside you for support.

 Poem Written In The Dark

 There are some bicycles chained by the river

 That no one wants.

 Their pride not quite gone.

 They are like skeletons, in balls and chains.

 At night they dream of dashing about river pathways